pombredanne/7zip-and-p7zip/README.md

 Each released version is tagged with vXXXX-7zip for 7zip versions and vXXXX-p7zip for p7zip versions.

 The code is --as originally-- available under a combination of the LGPL 2.1 and the unRar restricted license.
-See the LICENSE file  and the DOCS directory in each branch for details.
+See the LICENSE.7zip file  and the DOCS directory in each branch for details.